sirajuddin97/NSB-Live/README.md

 **Refresh rate:** Amount of delay in seconds between each lookup.
 300 seconds (5 minutes) is recommended.

-**Station ID:** Go to https://ruter.no/reiseplanlegger/ and enter your station information (departure/arrival).
-Click "Find journey" and copy your station ID from the URL (looks something like this: /reiseplanlegger/Mellom/Fra/**(6021000)**).
+**Station ID:** Go to https://ruter.no/reiseplanlegger and enter your station information (departure/arrival).
+Click "Find journey" and copy your station ID from the URL (it looks something like this: .../reiseplanlegger/Mellom/Fra/**(6021000)**).
 Paste this ID in your configuration file and restart the program.
 ![](https://i.imgur.com/3SnsPtA.png)
 ![](https://i.imgur.com/xMyzeN7.png)

+Let me know if you have any questions.
+Enjoy and good luck!